The Fermionic Entanglement Entropy of the Vacuum State of a Schwarzschild Black Hole Horizon: Estimating the Error Terms

-with a positive constant $C_n$ independent of $A,B,f$ and $R$. \end{Thm} In order to apply this theorem to the function~$\eta$, as in the proof of Theorem \ref{MainThmSec2} we use a partition of unity.
-Similar as in Lemma~\ref{Properties eta}, we need to choose~$\gamma<1$.
+with a positive constant~$C_n$ independent of~$\CA,\CB,f$ and~$R$. \end{Thm} In order to apply this theorem to the functions~$\eta_\kappa$, as in the proof of Theorem~\ref{MainThmSec2} we use a partition of unity.
+Similar as explained in Example~\ref{Ex:CondFRenyi}, we need to choose~$\gamma<1$ for~$\kappa=1$ and~$\gamma \leq \min\{1,\kappa\}$ otherwise.
+We will later see that with the methods in this work we can only estimate the error terms if~$\kappa >2/3$.
+Thus we assume that~$2/3 <\gamma <1$ allowing us to treat all these cases simultaneously.
 This gives rise to the constraint

-With this in mind, we choose~$\sigma$ as a fixed number smaller than but close to one.
-In particular, it is useful to choose sigma as some fixed number in the range

-Setting $A=\chi_{\Lambda_0} \Opa(T_{u_0}(\Afull))\chi_{\Lambda_0}$ and $B=\chi_{\Lambda_0} \Opa(T_{u_0}(\mathfrak{A}_0))\chi_{\Lambda_0}$ (which are clearly bounded and self-adjoint) we obtain
+Setting~$\CA=\chi_{\mathcal{K}_0} \Opa(T_{u_0}(\Afull^{(\varepsilon)}))\chi_{\mathcal{K}_0}$ and~$\CB=\chi_{\mathcal{K}_0} \Opa(\CA_0)\chi_{\mathcal{K}_0}$ (which are clearly bounded and self-adjoint) we obtain

-with C independent of~$A$ and~$B$ (and thus in particular independent of $u_0$ and $\alpha$).
+with C independent of~$\CA$ and~$\CB$ (and thus in particular independent of~$u_0$ and~$\alpha$).

 For ease of notation, from now on we will denote